JSischo/Waupaca_repo/README.md

 #### CONCLUSIONS FROM INTAKE DATA
 These statistics bear out the need to focus some funding on Free Roaming Cats (FRC) for funding spay/neuter programs.

-#### SPAY AND NEUTER STATISTICAL ANALYSIS
+#### Spay and Neuter Analysis
 Percent of Total Surgical Procedures Done for Clinic Customers(low income)

 Percent of Spay/Neuter of total cats surgeries

  * Cat 35% Spay
  * Cat 37% Neuter